How to Introduce Feng Shui to Your

 Design-wise, bathrooms have always been a tough nut to crack.
 Small space,

 limiting pipe layout, lack of natural light… And yet, people are able to make small design wonders even in the

-this dim room that drains away luck can become a place of purification.
-Let’s take a look at few tips that should
+dim room that drains away luck can become a place of purification.
+Let’s take a look at few tips that should help

 |Follow these feng shui tips and you can turn your

 into an oasis of